rhomobile/rhomobile-docs/docs/en/5.0.0/guide/runtime_config.md

     <tr>
       <td>HTMLStyles\\FontFamily</td>
       <td>FONTFAMILY</td>
       <td>Specifies the default font to use when rendering text in web pages.
 The specified font should be a TrueType font present on the device.
-On Windows, the default font has been set to 'Tahoma' as this is present on all Motorola WM / CE devices.
+On Windows, the default font has been set to 'Tahoma' as this is present on all Zebra WM / CE devices.
 Note that Tahoma has no italic or oblique variants.
 On the Enterprise Tablet the default is Droid Sans Fallback.
 The specified font must be stored in <code>\Windows</code> for Windows WM / CE devices, or <code>/system/fonts for Enterprise Tablet</code>.</td>
       <td>Font name</td>
       <td>Windows Mobile, Windows CE, Android, iOS</td>
     </tr>